pester/Pester/README.md

 > 🙋‍ Want to share feedback?
 [Go here](https://github.com/pester/Pester/issues/1218), or see more options in [Questions?](#questions).

-Pester release candidate is finally here! 🥳 As the name suggests this release is close to final and most things that I wanted to get working actually work. 😊 This version is already stable enough to be used for new projects, and is the recommended choice if you just started learning Pester.
+Pester release candidate 3 is here! 🥳 As the name suggests this release is close to final and most things that I wanted to get working actually work. 😊 This version is already stable enough to be used for new projects, and is the recommended choice if you just started learning Pester.
 If you own a larger project, please give it a try and report back.

   * [What is new?](#what-is-new-)
     + [Discovery & Run](#discovery---run)